efabless/mpw_precheck/README.md

     - The top level module is `caravel` and there is a `user_project_wrapper` under it.
     - `caravel` and `user_project_wrapper` exist and are non-trivial.
     - You have not changed the pin list of the `user_project_wrapper`.
+    - The instance names and types match for `caravel` and the `user_project_wrapper` (a comparison between the netlist and the gds).
+    - You have internal power connections in the `user_project_wrapper` netlist.
     - You are only using the allowed power connections with the pads.
-    - The instance names and types match for `caravel` and the `user_project_wrapper` (a comparison between the netlist and the gds).
+Since the power info is not connected in caravel toplevel yet, this sub-check is expected to fail.
+So, don't worry about that.
 - Step #4: TBA -- not for this shuttle.
 - Step #5: Runs DRC checks on the GDS-II by using `mag/caravel.mag` to abstract everthing but the user space.
 - Step #6: TBA -- not for this shuttle.
-- Step #7: TBA -- not for this shuttle.

 ## Current Assumptions:
 - The top module name is `caravel`.